 Jan.
-7, 2022, marks the 10th anniversary of what Vancouver Canuck fans refer to as Game 8, the first meeting between the Boston Bruins and Canucks since their 2011 Stanley Cup battle.
+7, 2022, marked the 10th anniversary of what Vancouver Canucks fans refer to as Game 8, the first meeting between the Boston Bruins and Canucks since their 2011 Stanley Cup battle.
 It was one for the ages.
 Under the bright lights of TD Garden in Boston, the rivals put on a show with fights, a dirty hit that led to a suspension, and a bar-down goal that echoed through the building.
 The Canucks walked away with a 4-3 victory, something they were unable to do in Game 7.
 Here is a look back at that memorable game.

 Game 8 Early Fisticuffs

 The Canucks and Bruins got into a line brawl just under four minutes into the game.
 Alexandre Burrows, Maxim Lapierre, Shawn Thoroton, and Milan Lucic were involved as the lingering resentment from the 2011 playoffs was evident.
 During the commotion, Dale Weise and Nathan Horton separated from the group and dropped the gloves in a tussle that set the mood for the rest of the game.

 The tough stuff did not stop; scrums developed after the whistle throughout the night, and Lapierre and Gregory Campbell dropped the gloves in a second bout late in the first.
 By the end of the game, the teams had combined for 107 penalty minutes, 72 of them in the first period.
 However, the Canucks showed they could stand their ground and take on the Bruins physically, which had been a concern in the Final.